iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Evaluation

-(1) \textbf{\NISQname:} A NISQ-only baseline where all operations are performed on bare physical qubits without QEC.
-Both Clifford and non-Clifford gates (e.g., $R_Z(\theta)$) are applied directly.
-This approach incurs minimal qubit overhead but is highly susceptible to noise.
+(1) \textbf{\NISQname:} A NISQ-only baseline in which all operations are executed on bare physical qubits without quantum error correction.
+This approach incurs minimal qubit overhead but is highly vulnerable to noise.

-(2) \textbf{\MSDname:} A fully fault-tolerant baseline using surface code with distance-$d$ encoding for all program qubits.
+(2) \textbf{\MSDname:} A fully fault-tolerant baseline that uses surface code with distance-$d$ encoding for all program qubits.
 All gates are implemented fault-tolerantly.
-Non-Clifford $R_Z(\theta)$ gates are decomposed into $T$ gates via Gridsynth's approach~\cite{ross2014optimal}, and each $T$ gate is executed using a distilled magic state from the $(15\text{-to-}1)_{13,5,5}$ protocol~\cite{litinski2019magic}.
-When comparing, we assume \MSDname~has the same qubit budget with \frameworkname, but \MSDname~requires a large portion of physical qubits to be dedicated to MSD, limiting the qubit resources available for encoding program logical qubits.
+Non-Clifford $R_Z(\theta)$ gates are decomposed into $T$ gates using Gridsynth~\cite{ross2014optimal}, and each $T$ gate is executed via a distilled magic state prepared using the $(15\text{-to-}1)_{13,5,5}$ protocol~\cite{litinski2019magic}.
+As a result, \MSDname~must allocate a significant portion of its qubit budget to magic state distillation (MSD), thereby reducing the number of qubits available for encoding program logical qubits.

+(3) \textbf{\INJname:} A partially fault-tolerant baseline that implements non-Clifford $R_Z(\theta)$ gates via state injection~\cite{dangwal2025variational, lao2022magic}.
+The protocol first prepares the $R_Z(\theta)$ state on a small $d=3$ code patch using post-selection, then enlarges the patch to form an ancilla logical qubit compatible with the program qubits.
+The logical $R_Z(\theta)$ gate is then applied via teleportation using logical CNOT gates and measurements.

+\textbf{Noise Model.} To simulate realistic trapped-ion quantum computing (TIQC) behavior, we use a gate-level noise model calibrated with recent experimental benchmarks~\cite{moses2023race, pino2021demonstration, harty2014high, bruzewicz2019trapped}.
+The error rates are derived from our randomized benchmarking experiments on the Quantinuum’s H1 system, as shown in \cref{fig: error break}(a), with single-qubit gates at \(1 \times 10^{-5}\), two-qubit gates at \(10^{-3}\), SPAM (state preparation and measurement) errors at \(10^{-3}\), idling errors at \(10^{-5}\) and shuttling errors at \(10^{-4}\), consistent with current TIQC performance~\cite{quantinuum-h1, quantinuum-h2}.

+\textbf{Benchmarks.} We evaluate our approach on variational quantum algorithms using the \textit{unitary coupled-cluster singles and doubles} (UCCSD) ansatz~\cite{sarkar2022modular}, a standard choice for VQAs.
+In particular, our benchmark design follows recent EFT studies~\cite{dangwal2025variational}, ensuring comparability with state-injection-based evaluation.
+We focus on ground-state energy estimation tasks from the physics models and quantum chemistry \cite{singh2020ising, bonechi1992heisenberg}, relevant to EFT quantum computing.